kittykatattack/learningPixi/README.md

 `randomInt` is a great little function to keep in your back pocket for making games - I use it all the time.

+WARNING: The rest of this tutorial has not yet been updated to Pixi v3.0!
+I'm working on it, but until then much of the code ahead won't work as-is.

 <a id='movingsprites'></a>
 Moving Sprites
 --------------